karslirobbie/bug-tracker/README.md

-##This is a Bug/Ticket tracker made with React and tailwindcss.
+## Bug/Ticket Tracker made with React and tailwindcss.

 ## Purpose
 This is a personal project for the sole purpose of deeper learning and skills in React ecosystem.